stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

 the interconnectedness of the factors at play in ai development.
 [13222](https://www.youtube.com/watch?v=g7WtcTATa2U&t=13222.92s)

-for instance, addressing ai risks can involve analyzing multi-agent systems, considering network effects, and potential feedback loops, which iain mcgilchrist would argue greatly benefits from your right hemisphere's contextual understanding. we do not think ourselves into a new way of living. we live ourselves into a new way of thinking. you could say, and i talked to ian about this,
+for instance, addressing ai risks can involve analyzing multi-agent systems, considering [[network effect|network effects]], and potential feedback loops, which iain mcgilchrist would argue greatly benefits from your right hemisphere's contextual understanding. we do not think ourselves into a new way of living. we live ourselves into a new way of thinking. you could say, and i talked to ian about this,